petrushinvs/mongodb-zabbix-templates-4.0/README.md

 ## How to monitor more than one mongodb instance

-The easiest way to monitor more than one mongodb instance is to create new host in zabbix then add a MongoDB template with different {$MONGODB_PORT}
+The easiest way to monitor more than one mongodb instance is to create new host in zabbix then add a MongoDB template with {$MONGODB_PORT}

 ## Contacts